Globular Cluster NGC 6760

 Finder Chart

 The globular cluster NGC 6760 can be found in constellation Aquila.
 Only 1° 43' towards northwest you can find another globular cluster: NGC 6749.
-The best time for observation is in the months July through September.
+On 9 July it is in opposition to the Sun and crosses the meridian at local midnight.
+The best time for observation is in the months February to December.

 References